 The PVC pipe diameter should be small enough to pass by the plumbing and electric wires inside the well casing.
 If you have an emergency well bucket you will never run out of water.
 Operation is simple.
 Use a rope to lower the bucket into the well casing until the bucket initially floats, then slowly sinks as the check valve opens allowing water to fill the bucket from the bottom.
 When the bucket is lifted the check valve closes keeping the emergency well bucket full.

 The distance that water must be lifted is much less than the depth of the well.
-Well depth is not a factor.
 Underground streams are under pressure, lifting the water inside the well casing to within a few feet of the surface.
 The actual distance will vary depending upon location and possibly season.

 Homemade Emergency Well Pump for US$20